EdgeVision: Towards Collaborative Video Analytics on Distributed Edges for Performance Maximization: Algorithm Design

-During the training with the actor-critic framework, each agent's critic network needs to know the local state information of other agents through communication.
-As the number of the edge nodes increases, the input dimension of the critic network will become larger, and some irrelevant information may prevent the critic network from better predicting the reward-to-go, which in turn affects the actor network in learning the optimal policy.
-To avoid paying attention to all agents' information indiscriminately, we adopt the multi-head attention mechanism \cite{vaswani2017attention} to distill valuable information.
-As illustrated in Fig. \ref{fig:network_attention}, after passing through the embedding layer, the local states of the agents will be fed into the multi-head attention network to extract more valuable system information so that the critic network can predict better.
+\textbf{Attentive critic network:} As the number of edge nodes increases, the input dimension of the critic network grows.
+However, not all edge nodes affect each other, and some nodes far apart may have few connections.
+On the other hand, the larger dimensions of the state spaces may potentially lead to larger prediction errors due to irrelevant information.
+Consequently, this can impact the actor network's ability to learn the optimal policy.
+To avoid indiscriminate attention to all agents' information, we incorporate the multi-head attention mechanism to distill valuable information.

-\textbf{Local state embedding:} The embedding layer consists of one layer of Multi-Layer Perceptron (MLP) network.
-Each agent has a separate trainable embedding network for a critic network.
-We denote the embedding network of agent $i$ as $\Theta_{i}$,
+1) Local state embedding: The embedding layer is comprised of a single Multi-Layer Perceptron (MLP) network.
+Each agent is equipped with its own dedicated embedding network for a critic network, denoted as $\Theta_{i}$.
+The embedding process for agent $i$ is expressed as

-where $o_{i}$ denotes the local state of agent $i$ and is the input of the embedding network, and $e_{i}$ denotes the output of the embedding network for agent $i$.
+where $o_{i}$ represents the local state of agent $i$, and $e_{i}$ is the output of the corresponding embedding network.

-\textbf{Attention network:} The outputs of the embedding networks consist of multiple vectors, which will be sent into the multi-head attention network.
-The multi-head attention network can extract more valuable system information through training.
-With the attention mechanism, we can help the critic network predict the reward-to-go better and improve the system performance.
-We denote the multi-head attention network for an agent as $\Psi$,
+2) Attention Network: The embedding networks generate multiple vectors, subsequently input into the multi-head attention network.
+This network efficiently captures crucial information during training, bolstering the critic network's precision in value predictions and enhancing overall system performance.
+We denote the multi-head attention network for an agent as $\Psi$, expressed by the equation:

-where $e_{1},e_{2}, ...,e_{n}$ are the outputs of the embedding layers, and $\psi_{1}, \psi_{2}, ..., \psi_{n}$ are the outputs of the multi-head attention network.
-The attention network maps from a query and a set of key-value pairs to a weighted sum of values.
-Specifically, the query, key, and value of agent $i$ are computed by the following linear transformation,
+where $e_{1}, e_{2}, ..., e_{n}$ represent the outputs of the embedding layers.
+The resulting $\psi_{1}, \psi_{2}, ..., \psi_{n}$ signify the multi-head attention network outputs.
+This attention network functions by mapping from a query and a set of key-value pairs to a weighted sum of values.

-where $W^{q}$, $W^{k}$, and $W^{v}$ are the transformation matrices, and their parameters can be trained.
-All agents' queries, keys and values are combined into $Q$, $K$, $V$ matrices respectively.
-Then, $Q$, $K$, and $V$ matrices will perform scaled dot-product attention calculation to get the output matrix,

-where $d$ is the dimension of the vectors, and $\frac{1}{\sqrt{d}}$ is the scaling factor to avoid getting extremely small gradient values.

-The multi-head attention network can calculate the mutual influences at different positions from different representation subspaces.
-Therefore, the agents map the $Q$, $K$, and $V$ matrices to different representation subspaces through linear transformations, and then we can obtain different aspects of mutual influences through the attention function,